social

 What is Federal Work-Study?

-Federal Work-Study is a federal work program that is awarded to students who have demonstrated a specific level of financial need as determined by the data on the FAFSA.
-Students are awarded up to $2000.
-The award should be seen as a resource to help students pay for their expenses tra... more
+Federal Work-Study is a program that is awarded to students who have demonstrated a specific level of financial need as determined by the data provided on the FAFSA.
+Students are awarded up to $2,000 each academic year.

 How do I get a Work-Study job?

-Students are responsible for securing a job through the Federal Work-Study Program.
-Throughout the academic year, jobs are posted on College Central, the Career Center’s on-line job board.
-Yo... more
+Throughout the academic year, jobs are posted on College Central, the Career Center’s online job board.
+You can view jobs by accessing College Central.
+Most College departments hire federal work-study students each y... more

 What special circumstances may affect my financial aid package?